delphicventurescode/konsentrik/README.md

 ## 📜 License

-This project is open-source.
-Feel free to fork, modify, and center yourself.
+## 📜 License

+Copyright (c) 2026 Anand Manikutty

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software, provided that the original copyright notice and this permission notice are included in all copies or substantial portions of the software.

+---